Paul-Andre/bunnyResumer.js/README.md

 To make videos hosted by bunny.net (mediadelivery.net) automatically resume where they left off when they start playing, add `&rememberPosition=true` to the src URL of the embedded iframe.

-Or, alternatively, to do it automatically without manually having to change the url of all your embedded videos, simply add this script to the footer of your website.
+Or, alternatively, to do it automatically without manually having to change the URL of all your embedded videos, simply add this script to the footer of your website.

 ```html
 <script>